aaronli16/FireTrack/README.md

 - React – Frontend framework for dynamic user interfaces.
 - Google Maps API – Powers the interactive wildfire tracking map.
 - Firebase – Used for authentication and real-time data storage.
 - CSS Modules – For styling components efficiently.

+## Notes
+- While accessible on mobile devices, this application is optimized for laptop and desktop viewing for the best experience and full functionality.